 - No One Should Survive That: The "there's no reason to live!" guy, who often returns to the studio alive and well, despite getting in a skiing accident that should've killed him.

 - Not Helping Your Case: In one of the interviews with Harrison Ford, Conan noted that because of many of the roles Ford has taken, some have come away with an impression that he's intimidating or not a nice guy.
-Ford's response is classic:Harrison Ford: That's bull(shit).
+Ford's response is classic:Harrison Ford: That's horse(shit).

 - "Not Making This Up" Disclaimer: